-To maintain the high performance and quality finish of your fire please follow these guidelines:
+To maintain the high performance and quality finish of your fire please follow these quidelines:

-• Before attempting to clean the fire, please remember to turn off the fire and wait for the appliance to cool completely.
-The fire will retain heat for some time before cleaning can begin.

-• If any pieces of debris are found in the hotbox, have the chimney inspected before further use.
+- Before attempting to clean the fire, please remember to turn the fire OFF and wait for it to cool completely.
+The fire will retain heat for some time before cleaning can begin. - If any pieces of debris are found in the hotbox, have the chimney inspected before further use.